- Home

 In the interest of greater management transparency, Sumitomo Forestry takes a proactive approach to information disclosure.

 We strive to provide reporting and explanations in an easy-to-understand manner at the General Meeting of Shareholders.
-We also publish a wealth of IR information in Japanese and English such as information about the settlement of accounts that includes short financial statements, fact book and a summary of financial results and forecasts, and monthly order information in the housing businesses on our website.
+We also publish various IR information in Japanese and English on our website including financial information such as short financial statements, fact book and a summary of financial results and forecasts, and housing business information such as monthly order reports.
 In addition, we also publish detailed information about sustainability initiatives in Japanese and English on our website.

-Furthermore, News releases share the latest information about Sumitomo Forestryour Group with stakeholders.
-Sumitomo Forestry published 77 news releases in fiscal 2021.
+Furthermore, News releases share the latest information about Sumitomo Forestry Group with stakeholders.
+Sumitomo Forestry published 72 news releases in fiscal 2024.

-We have been publishing the Integrated Report since fiscal 2017 in place of the Annual Report published up until now in order to strengthen informational communication for both financial information and non-financial ESG information about the initiatives to improve corporate value throughout the Group.
+We have been publishing the Integrated Report since fiscal 2017 in order to strengthen our communication on the Group’s initiatives to improve corporate value from both financial aspect and sustainability-related non-financial aspect.
 Besides the integrated report and the Japanese language report for shareholders on business activities, we also strive to actively provide information that includes the publishing of notifications for our Ordinary General Meeting of Shareholders in both English and Japanese in print and online forms.

-Japanese reports for shareholders on business activities (Year ended December 31, 2021)
+Japanese reports for shareholders on business activities (second quarter)

 Two-Way Communication with Shareholders and Investors